 Food trucks are a great place to start, plus they serve up some of the most affordable ono grinds you can find.
 For great local shopping, check out locally owned stores in Paia, Wailuku, or Lahaina, and skip the souvenir section at Walmart.

 15. Go with the flow, and don’t stress too much with planning.

 Visitors are drawn to Maui for its laid-back atmosphere and relaxing nature.
 And while a visit to the Valley Isle is a once-in-a-lifetime opportunity for some, some visitors overwhelm themselves with activities, reservations, and expectations of a picture-perfect vacation.
-While planning is always a good idea, it’s ok if things you had your heart set on fall through!
+While planning is always a good idea, it’s okay if things you had your heart set on fall through!
 There are alternatives to almost every popular Maui activity.

 Couldn’t get tickets to see the sunrise from Haleakala?
 Watch the sunset from the summit.
 Couldn’t manage to get a reservation at Mama’s Fish House?
 Take a luxurious sunset dinner cruise with Trilogy instead.
-The point is, there are an infinite number of ways to make your Maui vacation memorable and special.
+The point is, that there are an infinite number of ways to make your Maui vacation memorable and special.
 Don’t worry too much about every detail, and enjoy your time on one of the most beautiful islands in the world.